cvickery/transfer_timeline/README.md

 # Use CUNYfirst data to track how courses transfer across CUNY.

-This project extracts information about how and when courses transfer between CUNY colleges.
+This project extracts information about the sequence of events involved when a student transfers from one CUNY college to another, with particular attention to transfer credit evaluation.

-There are two parts: building a local database, and generating reports based on that database.
+There are two parts: building a local database, then generating reports based on that database.

 ## Build Local Database